Types of quantum field thories

 The case of dimension 3 is noteworthy, because in this case the quantum theory can be and has been fairly completely understood and is nevertheless non-trivial.
 Informally, this is due to the fact that behaviour of gravity in 3-dimensions is much simpler than in higher dimensions: there cannot be gravitational waves in 3-dimensions, hence no “local excitations”.
 Accordingly, the theory turns out to have a finite dimensional covariant phase space.

-More formally, one finds that in 3-dimensions, the Einstein-Hilbert action, in the first order formulation of gravity, becomes equivalent to the action functional of a very well studied 3-dimensional field theory, namely Chern-Simons theory for gauge group the Poincaré group (for vanishing cosmological constant) or or (for non-vanishing cosmological constant).
-See Chern-Simons Gravity.
+More formally, one finds that in 3-dimensions, the Einstein-Hilbert action, in the first order formulation of gravity (Cartan connection), becomes equivalent to the action functional of a very well studied 3-dimensional field theory, namely Chern-Simons theory for gauge group the Poincaré group (for vanishing cosmological constant) or the de Sitter group/anti de Sitter group or (for non-vanishing cosmological constant).
+See at de Sitter gravity and at Chern-Simons Gravity.

 This means that one can take the quantization of -Chern-Simons theory as the definition of 3d quantum gravity.
 This has first been noticed and successfully carried out in (Witten88).
 One should note here that this means that one allows degenerate vielbein/pseudo-Riemannian metric tensors as field configurations of gravity.
 In fact, as (Witten88) discusses in detail, this compactification of configuration space can be seen as the source of the reasons why 3d quantum gravity makes exists.